sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-8.md

 **Solution**

-Using the same improvement for large and small number from exercice 1.7:
+Using the same improvement for large and small number from exercise 1.7:

 ```scheme
 (define (cube x) (* x x x))